 Here are some things to consider when choosing a company or tour provider.
 These are questions to ask yourself before booking, as most of this information should be apparent from their website.

-- is this activity regulated by local government?
+• is this activity regulated by the local government?

-Canada is leading the way for best practises by making the harassment of marine mammals a federal crime.
-Here is a link to their whale watching regulations.
+Canada is leading the way for best practices by making the harassment of marine mammals a federal crime.
+Here is a link to their whale-watching regulations.
 Every country approaches this topic differently, so know that what is ‘acceptable’ legally, will vary from place to place.
-Decide your own moral code to apply with all wildlife experiences.
+Decide your own moral code to apply to all wildlife experiences.

 The power of the dollar is the most powerful tool of them all.